yabellini/SitioAcademico/content/talk/TACC_2019/index.md

 math: true
 publishDate: "2019-12-06T10:00:00Z"
 slides:
 summary: Talk in Spanish.
-In Dicember 2019, the [Argentine Workshop of Scientific Computation](https://tallerargentinocc.github.io/) was held in San Luis, Argentina.
-During the conference I had the opportunity to share with the attendees my talk about Data Science to develop AgTech giving examples with my team in EEA Anguil research project.
+In December 2019, the [Argentine Workshop of Scientific Computation](https://tallerargentinocc.github.io/) was held in San Luis, Argentina.
+During the conference I had the opportunity to share with the attendees my talk about Data Science to develop AgTech giving examples developed with my team in the INTA Agricultural Experimental Station Anguil.
 tags: []
 title: Ciencia de Datos aplicada al desarrollo de AgTech
 url_code: ""